 Direct Loans require repayment.
 After a student graduates, leaves school or drops below half-time, a student has a six-month grace period before beginning repayment.
 For Direct Subsidized loans, neither the interest nor the principal needs to be paid while the student is enrolled in-school for 6.0 credits or more.
 For Direct Unsubsidized loans, the student will be responsible for the interest from the time the loan is disbursed until the loan is paid in full.
 Interest may be paid while in school, or accrued and capitalized upon the beginning of the repayment period.
 Interest rates change annually.
 More information is available at: www.studentaid.ed.gov.

-To avoid default, UMFK advises student loan borrowers to keep in touch with their servicer: It always is best to deal with your servicer directly as soon as trouble arises and to not wait to resolve issues at the last moment.
+To avoid default, UMFK advises student loan borrowers to keep in touch with their servicer.
+It always is best to deal with your servicer directly as soon as trouble arises and to not wait to resolve issues at the last moment.
 It is important that your servicer knows where to reach you.
 Always keep your loan servicer updated with your correct address and phone number.
+There are tools to assist you with repayment problems as explained in the Entrance and Exit counseling sessions and available from your loan servicer.
+Don't wait until it is too late to use them.

 Cancellations for Current Students